 - «At present, is your blood sugar level normal or too high?»

 - «I will read you a list of medicines.
 Please tell me each time, how often you have taken the medicine in the past 7 days: Medicine for diabetes or insulin shot for diabetes.”
 Interviewees could choose from the following answers: “Daily/several times/about once in the past 7 days/never”.
 The following answers were included in the index: “Daily/several times/about once in the past 7 days».

 To establish how diabetes is treated, an additional question TMEKO43a was evaluated: “In what form are you taking this diabetes medication?”
 Answer categories: “Oral tablets/insulin shot/other”

 It is not possible to make a distinction between the different types of diabetes, as some of the persons interviewed did not know which type they had.

 An explanation of socio-demographic variables can be found in the document: Dimension description

-- Federal Statistical Office: Swiss Health Survey (Informatione in German, French, and Italian)
+- Federal Statistical Office (FSO): Swiss Health Survey (in German, French, and Italian)

-- Fürst, T. & Probst-Hensch, N. (2020).
+- Fürst, T. et al. (2020).
 Diabetes mellitus.
-Burden of disease and treatment in Switzerland (Obsan report 10/2020) Neuchâtel: Swiss Health Observatory: Report (in German, Summary in French)
+Burden of disease and treatment in Switzerland (Obsan report 10/2020).
+Neuchâtel: Swiss Health Observatory: Report (in German, summary in French).